Introduction

 Dialects

-subcommands accept the following options to control the lexers' behaviour:
+The compare, inspect, coarse, and proptest subcommands accept the following options to control the lexers' behaviour:

-subcommand accepts only --edition
+The decl-compare subcommand accepts only --edition.

 The options apply both to rustc and the reimplementation.

-controls which Rust edition's lexing semantics are used.
+--edition controls which Rust edition's lexing semantics are used.

 It defaults to the most recent known edition.

-option because there were no lexing changes between the 2015 and 2018 editions.
+There's no 2018 option because there were no lexing changes between the 2015 and 2018 editions.

-controls which of the steps described in Processing that happens before tokenising are performed.
+--cleaning controls which of the steps described in Processing that happens before tokenising are performed.

-It defaults to shebang
+It defaults to shebang.

 Byte order mark removal and CRLF normalisation are always performed.